FAQ's

 Special arrangements for visits outside of these times may be possible.
 Please discuss this with a member of our team or the unit manager during your stay.

-Will I be able to receive and make phone calls?
+Will I be able to Make and Recieve Phone Calls?

 During your stay at any of our centres, you are able to maintain access to your phone during your free time.
 Phones or devices are not permitted during therapy sessions or treatments and you are politely asked to leave you phone either safely in your room or hand it to a member of our team during these times.